webqit/quantum-js/README.md

 setTimeout(() => count = 10, 500);
 ```

-Here, the code you write is able to *statically* reflect changes to state in *micro* details, such that the state of that piece of program is always in sync with the rest of the program at any given point!
+Here, the code you write is able to *statically* reflect changes to state in <del>fine-grained</del> *micro* details, without needing you to manually model your dependency graphs or worry about how values propagate through your code!

 ## Idea